seanfisk/mastering-eos/manual/shell/interactive.rst

    bash-4.3/
    ...

 Notice that we can still pass arguments to the alias.
-In fact, it almost exactly like typing those characters at the command-line.
+In fact, it is almost exactly like typing those characters at the command-line.

 .. _shell-builtins: